Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: General analysis for lattice model with abelian onsite G -symmetry

+The mathematical proof can also be reformulated in physical language by explicitly finding the $G$-symmetric topological sectors of states in this lattice model.
 We consider the ground states first.
 Since the $G$-action permutes the ground states $\lvert \psi_g \rangle$, each ground state (and hence the ground state subspace) generates the same $G$-symmetric topological sector of states: